jerome-Dh/client-server/README.md

 ```$ gcc main_client.c -o client```

-So you can start several clients in differents consoles to tchat between them:
+So you can start multiple clients in different consoles to chat with each other:

 ```$ ./client localhost 1977```